Postgraduate Research - Guides

 Manager, School Administration

-Settling in to School of Biological Sciences
+Settling in to Biological Sciences

 Following are some things to get to grips with in the first couple of weeks to help you settle in.

 Getting to know people in the School

 Overwhelmed by all the people around that you do not know?
 If you want to put a name to a face or vice versa you can check out the pictures of staff members on the Biological Sciences (SoBS) website or on the photo boards in each of the buildings.
 These are in the foyer next to the Science road arch for A12, on the wall in front of the DT Andersen Lecture theatre in A08 and on the wall in the foyer in A11.

 SoBS provide cars for research purposes, be it going in to the field or picking up goods from a shop.
 You will need to email Michael Joseph first with your unikey (e.g. for john smith, jsmi1234) to allow you to access the booking site.
 The car keys are located in a locked box in the foyer opposite the tea room in A12.
 Most tech staff in A12 (room 137) will have the key to access this box; else you can see Michael Joseph (A08) for a key.
 Don’t forget which car you have booked when you go to collect the keys.
 Users must read the School handout and the policy in the glove box prior to using any School vehicles.
 It will be assumed that they have done so.
 Once you have set this up it will also allow you to book rooms for research use e.g. if you want to practice a talk for a conference or are doing research up at the School’s research station on the Central Coast.

 For bookings go to the School’s website Resource Bookings System:

 Setting up computers, uni accounts and passwords, joining email lists and access to intranet: